Amoreg/DeVops---Repos/PROJECT 03/lamp.md

 # The PHP page provides information about the server and ensures that settings are setup properly.
 If you see this page, then CONGRATULATIONS that means the PHP installation was SUCCESSFUL!

-# Be sure to delete all your resources to avoid any cost !!
+# Be sure to delete all your resources to avoid any cost. !!.